loveencounterflow/pipedreams/README.md

 ## 'Retroactive' Sub-Streams: $sub()

 The PipeDreams `$sub` method allows to formulate pipes which 'talk back', as it were, to upstream transformers.
-This can be handy when a given transformer performs single steps of an iterative optimization process; with `$sub`, it becomes possible to re-submit a less-than-perfect value from a downstream tranformer.
+This can be handy when a given transform performs single steps of an iterative optimization process; with `$sub`, it becomes possible to re-submit a less-than-perfect value from a downstream transform.
 Let's have a look at a simple example; we start with a stream of numbers, and our goal is to 'reduce' each number to a value closer to `1` than a given quality margin `epsilon` allows.
 We implement that by an 'optimizer' transform which takes the square root of each number and passes it on.
 The result will always be closer to 1 (if input was > 0), but not necessarily good enough.
 We verify for that in